-A Cherenkov detector is a particle detector, which is based on detection of Cherenkov radiation (visible light or UV photons).
-In contrast to a scintillation counter the light production is instantaneous.
-Typical scintillator detectors have a decay time measured in microseconds while Cherenkov radiation is nearly instantaneous and with fast pulse processing equipment can be measured in picoseconds.
-Cherenkov counters are used mainly for the particle identification, i.e., for the determination of particle masses.
+A Cherenkov detector is a particle detector based on detecting Cherenkov radiation (visible light or UV photons).
+In contrast to a scintillation counter, the light production is instantaneous.
+Typical scintillator detectors have a decay time measured in microseconds, while Cherenkov radiation is nearly instantaneous and, with fast pulse processing equipment, can be measured in picoseconds.
+Cherenkov counters are used mainly for particle identification, i.e., to determine particle masses.
 Cherenkov counters contain two main elements:

 - a radiator through which the charged particle passes,

 - a photodetector (e.g., a photomultiplier tube – PMT).